Summary

 Notable Quotes

-"Design sprints work well for small problems but not for complex multi-channel issues."
+"Design sprints were good but not appropriate for our team’s maturity or complex multi-channel problems."

 More Videos